Tractable Approximation of Labeled Multi-Object Posterior Densities: Approximate Multi-Object Posterior Recursion

 This strategy, summarized in Corollary \ref{cor:updateapproximation}, first performs a posterior Bayes recursion to obtain the labeled multi-object posterior \eqref{eq:updateMSlabeled}, which is then approximated by a multi-scan GLMB in Proposition \ref{thm:MSapproximation} with matching trajectory cardinality distribution. \begin{cor} A multi-scan GLMB matching the labeled multi-object posterior \eqref{eq:updateMSlabeled} in trajectory cardinality distribution is

 {}

 where: $\xi\in\Xi$, $I_{0:k}=(I_{0:k-1},I_{k})$, $\theta_{k}\in\Theta_{k}$, $\hat{w}_{Z}^{(\xi,I_{0:k},\theta_{k})}=w_{0:k,Z}^{(\xi,\theta_{k})}(I_{0:k})$, and

 \end{cor} In principle, performing the approximation in \eqref{eq:predictionMSapprox} is computationally less demanding than propagating \eqref{eq:updateMSlabeled} due to the dimension of joint densities.
-However, the approximation via \eqref{eq:MSupdateapprox} is expected to be more accurate than \eqref{eq:updateafterpredictionMS}, at the price of the highly expensive computation of the joint densities \eqref{eq:updateMSlabeled}.
+However, the approximation via \eqref{eq:MSupdateapprox} is expected to be more accurate than \eqref{eq:updateafterpredictionMS}, at the price of the highly expensive computation of the joint densities \eqref{eq:updateMSlabeled}. \begin{rem} Approximating the joint density as the product of independent marginals may yield overconfident covariance estimates.
+In the single-object setting, such overconfidence can be assessed using the Normalized Estimation Error Squared (NEES) metric \cite{barshalom2001}.
+Extending NEES to enable covariance calibration analysis in the multi-object case remains an open problem and warrants further investigation. \end{rem}